-Medvedev reaches fourth round
+Medvedev & Tsitsipas reach fourth round

-Australian Open: Second seed Daniil Medvedev wins in straight sets to reach fourth round
+Australian Open: Daniil Medvedev and Stefanos Tsitsipas reach fourth round

 Last updated on .From the section Tennis